 Our capital improvement projects take many years from start to finish.
 The process typically includes the following phases:

-We completed the preliminary engineering phase in the spring of 2019 and are hoping to begin the design phase over the summer of 2019.
-If all goes well with the design and permitting, construction is anticipated to begin in 2021.
-The estimated cost is between $5.4 and $6.2 million, but that cost will be refined as the design proceeds.
+We completed the preliminary engineering phase in the spring of 2019 and are currently in the design phase.
+If all goes well with the design and permitting, construction is anticipated to begin in late 2022 or early 2023.
+The estimated cost is $6.3 million.